sivaganeshan/sivaganeshan/README.txt

 Full-Stack Software Engineer with overall 7+ years of experience.
 As an individual contributor, Primarily developed, managed Web and desktop client applications.

-Apart from work, I like to spend my time in Western Philosophy, European football and Western Classsical music.
+Apart from work, I like to spend my time in Western Philosophy, European football and Western Classical music.

-Intrests : React ,Html, css, Javascript,Typescript, Node, Express , Nosql
+Intrests : React ,React Naative, Html, css, Javascript,Typescript, Node, Express , Nosql

-Following are some of the side projects i have worked on:
+Following are some of the side projects I have recently worked on:

-1)Premium Quiz App : Integrated stripe payment gateway and enabled features only to premium users Hosted Url : https://premiumquizapp.vercel.app/
+1)Premium Quiz App : A side project to integrate stripe payment gateway and enabled features for premium and normal users Hosted Url : https://premiumquizapp.vercel.app/
 Code ;https://github.com/sivaganeshan/pquizapp